-A Solo 401(k) allows small business owners save up to $55,000 for retirement through tax-free salary deferrals and profit-sharing contributions.
-Choosing the right provider is an important part of successfully using a Solo 401(k).
-We’ve reviewed many Solo 401(k) providers and compare the best below, including their costs and investment options.
+A solo 401(k) allows small business owners to save up to $57,000 for retirement―63,500 if you’re 50 or older―through tax-free salary deferrals and company contributions.
+Choosing the right provider is an important part of using a solo 401(k) successfully and not getting yourself in trouble with the IRS.
+We’ve reviewed many solo 401(k) providers and compare the best below, including their costs and investment options.

-Vanguard is the best overall Solo 401(k) provider because it’s an extremely reputable company that offers no-frills, low-cost investments.
-The largest mutual fund company in the world, Vanguard provides simple, straightforward plans with access to more than 100 professionally-managed funds.
-Though it lacks additional services or other investment options, Vanguard provides clients with generous cost-savings for Solo 401(k)s.
+Vanguard is the best overall solo 401(k) provider because it’s an extremely reputable company that offers no-frills, low-cost investments.
+As the largest mutual fund company in the world, Vanguard provides simple, straightforward plans with access to professionally managed funds.
+Although it lacks additional services and other investment options, Vanguard provides clients with generous cost savings for solo 401(k)s.

 What Vanguard Offers

-Vanguard is the largest mutual fund company in the world, managing more than $4.5 trillion in assets.
-Its family of funds includes more than 100 professionally-managed mutual funds that are ideal for any investor.
-Moreover, Vanguard has a great reputation as a well-established firm, and is able to offer great solutions at incredibly low cost.
+Vanguard is the largest mutual fund company in the world, with more than $4.5 trillion in assets under management.
+Its family of funds includes more than 100 professionally managed mutual funds that are ideal for any investor.
+Moreover, Vanguard has a great reputation as a low-cost provider of investments and custodial accounts like solo 401(k)s.

-Vanguard offers proprietary funds to all of its customers at a low cost.
-In a Solo 401(k) set up through Vanguard, investments options include the following Vanguard funds:
+Vanguard offers proprietary funds to all of its retirement account customers at some of the lowest costs you’ll find among any mutual fund family.
+In a solo 401(k) set up through Vanguard, investments options include the following Vanguard funds:

-- Money Market Mutual Funds – Money market funds invest in CDs and short-term debt to provide investors with a small interest rate and high liquidity.
+- Money market mutual funds: Money market funds invest in certificate of deposits (CDs) and short-term debt to provide investors with a small interest rate and high liquidity.

-Vanguard offers a very straightforward, cost-efficient Solo 401(k) product that provides investors with access to more than 100 professionally-managed mutual funds.
-It is the ideal provider for self-employed individuals who want to save on costs and stick to passive investing.
-Vanguard does not provide additional services such as loan facilities, checkbook control, or even standard banking services.
+Vanguard offers a very straightforward, cost-efficient solo 401(k) product.
+It does not provide additional services such as loan facilities, checkbook control, or even standard banking services.

 Vanguard Solo 401(k) Costs

-Vanguard is extremely straightforward with their Solo 401(k) costs.
+Vanguard is extremely straightforward with its solo 401(k) costs.
 There are no account maintenance fees or trading costs, which is a big plus.
-Solo 401(k)s cost just $20 per year for each fund that’s used in the plan.
+Solo 401(k)s cost $20 per year for each fund that’s used in the plan.
 These fees can be waived for account holders who qualify for Flagship Select, Flagship Voyager Select, or Voyager Services.